10 Crazy-Awesome Christmas Activities for Sunday School:

 While you make paper or popcorn chains with the kids and put them on the tree (or put lights on it), tell them that most kids make lists of things that they want for Christmas.
 But today, they are going to make a “thankfulness tree”, full of all the things that they already have.

-When you’re ready, have the kids right things that they are thankful for on the spherical ornaments using sharpies.
+When you’re ready, have the kids right things that they are thankful for on the spherical ornaments using white paint markers.
 They can also draw pictures.
 Let each kid do more than one ornament if you have enough.
 Leave the tree up throughout December so kids can be reminded of how much God has already given us!

 Here’s a great way to SHOW kids what Christmas should be all about, instead of just telling them: